NewTechMike/save-point/README.md

   - Create and edit a bio
   - Add video games to any three generated lists
   - Be able to add to or delete items from said list
+  - Able to move games from one list to another

 # Deployed
 * The app has been deployed on heroku at https://save--point.herokuapp.com/